dvarrui/libro-de-actividades/actividades/fuw/almacenamiento/iscsi-opensuse.md

 ##3.1 Instalar Initiator

-> * add client (cat /etc/iscsi/initiatorname.iscsi fromc client side and add inq number to yast)
-> - -> Finish
+Vamos a la máquina Iniciador
+* `zypper in open-iscsi yast2-iscsi-client`, instalar paquetes necesarios
+* Entrar a Yast para configurar cliente iSCSI.

 > Test connection: iscsiadm -m discovery -t st -p IP.Address (default port is 3620, specify if you change it, if not leave just ip address)
 > Connect from client machine: iscsiadm -m node -l ( This is a basic config without authentication )

-Vamos a la máquina Iniciador
-* `zypper in open-iscsi`

 ##3.2 Descubrir los targets